Stars vs. Wild Prediction & Picks - November 12

 Stars vs. Wild Prediction & Picks: Line, Spread, Over/Under - November 12

-The Minnesota Wild (5-7-2), coming off a 3-2 loss to the Buffalo Sabres, host the Dallas Stars (9-3-1) at Xcel Energy Center on Sunday, November 12 at 6:00 PM ET on NHL Network, BSN, BSWI, and BSSWX.
-The Stars defeated the Winnipeg Jets 3-2 in their last outing.
+The Dallas Stars (9-3-1), coming off a 3-2 win over the Winnipeg Jets, visit the Minnesota Wild (5-7-2) at Xcel Energy Center on Sunday, November 12 at 6:00 PM ET on NHL Network, BSN, BSWI, and BSSWX.
+The Wild lost to the Buffalo Sabres 3-2 in their last outing.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-During the last 10 contests for the Stars, their offense has totaled 33 goals while their defense has given up 26 (they have a 7-3-0 record in those games).
-In 26 power-play opportunities during that span, they have scored two goals (7.7% success rate).
+Over the last 10 games for the Stars (7-3-0), their offense has scored 33 goals while their defense has conceded 26 goals.
+They have had 26 power-play opportunities during that time, and have scored two goals (7.7%).

-As hockey play continues, get ready for the matchup by checking out which squad we project to win Sunday's game.
+Before watching this matchup, here's a peek at which squad we think will emerge with the victory in Sunday's action on the ice.

 Stars vs. Wild Predictions for Sunday

-Our computer projections model for this encounter calls for a final result of Stars 4, Wild 3.
+Our computer projection model for this contest expects a final score of Stars 4, Wild 3.

 - Total Pick: Over 6 (computer predicts 6.5 goals on average)